 Self harm - time to bust the myths

-Self harm, also referred to as self-injury, is a commonly misconstrued issue that occurs when a person inflicts an injury upon themselves as a way of dealing with stress, anxiety or periods of unease.
-It is frequently associated with adolescents, and in fact recent figures show that it is impinging on younger people more than ever before.
-Child Line reported that self-harm was in the top five concerns for fourteen year olds for the first time in 2011/12, but in the first six months of 2012/13, this age dropped further appearing for the first time in the top five concerns for thirteen year olds.
+Self-harm, also referred to as self-injury, is a commonly misconstrued issue that occurs when a person inflicts an injury upon themselves as a way of dealing with stress, anxiety or periods of unease.
+It is frequently associated with adolescents, and in fact, recent figures show that it is impinging on younger people more than ever before.
+Child Line reported that self-harm was in the top five concerns for 14 year olds for the first time in 2011/12, but in the first six months of 2012/13, this age dropped further appearing for the first time in the top five concerns for 13 year olds.

 According to the Mental Health Foundation, the UK has one of the highest rates of self-harm in Europe, with 400 in every 100,000 people harming themselves.
 People with ongoing mental health problems are 20 times more likely to report having harmed themselves previously.